LafeLabs/TRASH-MAGIC-SERVER/README.md

 THERE IS A LINK TO EDIT!

-THERE IS A LINK TO FORK!
+THERE IS A LINK TO BRANCH!

-ALL WEB PAGES CAN ALL BE EDITED AND FORKED!
+ALL WEB PAGES CAN ALL BE EDITED AND BRANCHED!

 BUILD A WHOLE WORLD OF LOCAL WEB PAGES!